 No matter where you are in your journey, we believe the best first step is getting out of debt.
 It might take some big adjustments.
 It might mean working your day job longer than you’d like.
 But trust us, Dave Ramsey’s plan won’t just change your financial future, it will change your heart, too, and that’s priceless.

-If you have any questions about this first step, please leave your comments down below or shoot us an email and we’ll do our best to answer them!
+If you have any questions about Step 1: Become Debt Free, please leave your comments down below or shoot us an email and we’ll do our best to answer them and help you!

-Next, we’ll dive in to step two: Get a Mentor.
-We’ll talk about how we found our photography mentor, what to look for in a mentor, and how you can add value to someone so that they’ll reinvest in you!
+In this step, we talk about how we found our photography mentor, what you should look for in a mentor, and how you can add value to someone’s business and life to create a win-win so that they’ll want to reinvest in you!

 We’re so proud of our shooting and editing course students all across the world!
 They’re shooting better, editing faster and serving their clients better than ever before!